 Major: Biochemistry, Public Service and Public Policy

-Nikhil Dholaria is an interdisciplinary premedical junior studying Biochemistry and Public Service and Public Policy.
-He has been with SOLS Ambassadors for two years and currently serves as the Events Coordinator.
+Nikhil Dholaria is an interdisciplinary premedical senior studying Biochemistry and Public Service and Public Policy.
+He has been with SOLS Ambassadors for two years, previously as the Events Coordinator and currently serves as the Co-Director.

 From working in Tanzania to creating his own nonprofit organization, Nikhil finds joy in serving people.
 Currently, he is working on his thesis project to develop a documentary on the response of the ASU Biodesign Clinical Testing Laboratory to the COVID pandemic.
 Additionally, he is working on his second nonprofit to help underserved students prepare for and attend college.